hherzl/EntityFrameworkCoreForTheEnterprise/Resources/Database/readme.md

 # Database

-*OnLineStore* database is a model for an online store.
+*OnlineStore* database is a model for an online store.

 To create database in SQL Server instance, run *deploy.bat* script.